maheshyalamaddi/daily-trade-report-engine/README.md

 ## spring-boot-sample-test
-A test demo where it will simply process the given instruction in defined format and will outcome an expected data report.
+Demo where it will simply process the given instruction in defined format and will do console log in an expected data report.
-It's web spring boot application - time being all the instruction processing will log on console and it's a command line runner
+It's a web spring boot application - time being all the instruction processing will on command line runner.

 ### environment and the tech stack used
 - Java 1.8+